|<<jdhopkins.com home contact us||press search site map>>|

 Guitarists Frank Singer and Mike Ohm share a common heritage in John Mclaughlin, while Ohm and Sheldon Peterson connect in their original jazz group Potato Battery.
 Yet each guitarist will also introduce you to their unique influences, with hints of Wes Montgomery, Joe Satriani, McCoy Tyner, Eddie Van Halen, John Abercrombie, Larry Carlton, and Robert Fripp bringing you a guitar style review amidst originality.

-By the end of disc 2, you are transformed.
+By the end of the Double Album, you are transformed.

 "We become more connected each time we persue a new project with J.D. and the Sons of Rhythm.
 The level we achieved here was cathartic.
 Once a group of musicians goes through this, they reach a point where everyone moves beyond previous limits.
 All of us have played free before, and each of us have drawn from our experiences.
 This time we went beyond them."